domsley/dotfiles/README.md

 - [ ] Install **swww** for wallpaper management.
 - [ ] Find a way to **fully reload all components** under Hyprland — currently, HyprPanel does not reload properly.
 - [ ] Write a module for Hyprpanel which will show current Keyboard Layout
+- [ ] Allow to toggle GAPS Outer/Inner on keybind

 ### Base Development Tools
 - [ ] Install **base-devel** and **Linux headers** to support building from source.